Department: Sponsored Projects Services

 The Office of the Vice President for Research & Innovation (OVPRI) promotes excellence in research at the University of Oregon.
 Research, both basic and applied, is fundamental to the mission of the University and is essential to Oregon’s economic and civic vitality.
 The office is committed to enhancing these efforts by providing administrative and financial support for sponsored programs, including identification of funding opportunities, proposal submission, research compliance, and contracts and grant administration.
 The office supports interdisciplinary research centers, essential core facilities and emboldens innovation and economic development through strategic partnering and technology transfer initiatives.

-The Sponsored Projects Services (SPS) works with the University community -especially faculty principal investigators (PIs) and department grant administrators (DGAs) but also including UO administrative officials, business managers and affiliated organizations such as the UO Foundation -- to provide services in two main areas:
+Sponsored Projects Services (SPS) works with the University community -- especially faculty principal investigators (PIs) and department grant administrators (DGAs) but also including UO administrative officials, business managers and affiliated organizations such as the UO Foundation -- to provide services in two main areas:

 There is a significant emphasis on budgeting, financial, and accounting activity and financial and operational monitoring in this position.
 The successful candidate will have a strong customer service focus, be a self-starter who is able to work independently and as part of a team to meet shared and individual goals, and who has demonstrated the ability to be flexible, adaptable, and responsive.
 In addition, the successful candidate will have the ability to work effectively with faculty, staff and students from diverse backgrounds and will maintain the highest ethical standards.

-• Five years or more of experience within the field of research administration or sponsored programs administration in a university, non-profit, or other research institution.
+• Five years of experience within the field of research administration or sponsored programs administration in a university, non-profit, or other research institution.

 • Experience with electronic proposal submission systems such as Fastlane, eRA Commons, Grants.gov, etc.

-• Experience in federal regulations including 2 CFR 200, OMB Circulars, FAR and other agency policies and regulations as they relate to sponsored project administration
+• Experience in federal regulations including OMB Circulars, the FAR and other agency policies and regulations as they relate to research administration.

 FLSA Exempt: Yes